fodela/BackEnd_notes/APIs.md

 - Messages: Requests and Responses

 -Status Codes (e.g 404 NOT FOUND): gives us feedback on the request or response.
 Thus was it successful or was there an error.

+#### URI vs URL

+You may be unsure what the difference is between a URI (Universal Resource Identifier) and a URL (Universal Resource Locator).
+These terms tend to get confused a lot, and are even frequently used interchangeably—but there is a distinction.

+The term URI can refer to any identifier for a resource—for example, it could be either the name of a resource or the address of a resource (since both the name and address are identifiers of that resource).
+In contrast, URL only refers to the location of a resource—in other words, it only ever refers to an address.

+So, "URI" could refer to a name or an address, while "URL" only refers to an address.
+Thus, URLs are a specific type of URI that is used to locate a resource on the internet when a client makes a request to a server.